top of page

 WHAT ABOUT CHICKENS?
 DO YOU SELL THOSE?

 We do sell whole, frozen chickens, raised here on the homestead.
-Chickens sell for $5/lb.
+Chickens sell for $5/lb whole or $7/lb parted.
 They are processed here on the farm.
 We raise exclusively meat breeds sourced from McMurray Hatchery.

 I SEE YOU DO TURKEYS...

 We do!
 Turkeys are a fun addition to our farm as they really have personalities all their own.
 Because of all the other farms raising turkeys in the area, we've chosen to focus on raising turkeys for customers who are looking for large birds.
 We can also piece out a bird for you.
 If you choose a parted bird, you'll receive all the meat you paid for, including the giblets and carcass for making stock or soup.
-These are priced at $5/lb and we typically have birds between 25 and 50lbs.
-Pieced out birds are an additional $10.
+These are priced at $5/lb and we typically have birds between 18 and 30lbs.
+Pieced out birds are priced at $7/lb

 GOT ANY EGGS?

-We sell those as well! $4/dozen for chicken and $6/dozen for duck.
+We sell those as well! $5/dozen for chicken and $8/dozen for duck.
 Eggs are unwashed and unsized.
 Email about bulk orders or drop off locations.

 bottom of page